Jason94/identity-resolution/README.md

 (0.21 1.12 -0.12 4.02 ...)
 ```

-When every row of your data has been encoded, it is uploaded back into your database.
+When every row of the data has been encoded, it is uploaded back into the database.
 A `contact_timestamp` column with the timestamp that the encoding was calculated is added.
 The table will look like this:

 | pkey | contact_timestamp | x_0  | x_1  | x_2   | x_3  | ... |
 |------|-------------------|------|------|-------|------|-----|